mfidaali/Pipeline-ALU/README.md

 # ALU

-Implemented an ALU with adder, multiplier, SQ-ROOT, and comparator functions
+This repository contains an ALU with adder, multiplier, SQ-ROOT, and comparator functions

-Synthesized with both timing constraints and I/O's defined
+It has been synthesized with timing constraints and I/O's defined